ivan-hc/AM/docs/guides-and-tutorials/template.md

 ## How to submit a Pull Request
 A good example of how Pull Requests should be done is given by the user @Sush-ruta https://github.com/ivan-hc/AM/pull/981 https://github.com/ivan-hc/AM/pull/1000 https://github.com/ivan-hc/AM/pull/960 https://github.com/ivan-hc/AM/pull/957

 All files and directories are created and saved in your XDG_DESKTOP directory (~/Desktop), under "`am-scripts`".
-This is the structure of the directories, considering that the scripts we create ar for the x86_64 architecture:
+This is the structure of the directories, considering that the scripts we create ar for the x86_64 architecture...
 ```
 ~/Desktop/am-scripts
 	|